Want to Stand Out at a Craft Show? Try these Display Tricks

 It should start with your products.

-For example, every piece of jewelry may be made out of copper and use geo shapes.
+For example, every piece of jewelry may be made out of copper and use geometric shapes.
 The designs may be different but the repetition of color and shape creates cohesion across all the products.

 Repetition should also be applied in the way you display your products.